 itself and use its public viewing car park.

 Within the town of Thurso the museum is hard to miss – just walk along the High Street in the centre and you'll find it.

 You will almost certainly require accommodation in the area when coming this far, and Thurso itself has several options on offer for this in the form of a couple of hotels and B&Bs.
 You can also find more options in the area around Thurso – and in particular in Wick (including one in an old towerhouse castle right on the seashore).

 The museum's opening times are: Mondays to Fridays from 10 a.m. to 6 p.m., Saturdays to 5 p.m. only, in summer also Sundays from 12 noon to 5 p.m., but closed Sundays between September and April.

-[UPDATE: currently, at the time of writing in September 2019, the museum remains closed.
+[UPDATE: currently, as of February 2019, the museum remains closed.
 Apparently it was also no longer free of charge before it closed either; and it's been alleged that there may be a connection ...
 But now it's under new management and refurbishing work is ongoing; the museum is said to re-open at some point during 2020.
 We'll see ...]

 Time required: for the Dounreay exhibition alone you'll need about an hour; longer if you also want to explore the rest of the museum; much longer still (an extra 1 ½ hours) if you also want to watch all the documentaries on the screen provided.

 Obviously enough, the short drive from Thurso to the actual Dounreay site